efthgian/bike_demand/README.md

 ## Training models

 For the training of our models we use the scikit-learn library.
 Because our dataset includes also text as values, it is required for our algorithms to use an encoding for those values and transform them into numerical ones.
-One popular options is the One-Hot encoding.
+One popular option is the One-Hot encoding.
 After this transformation we save our data into a new variable, called dataset and we split the new variable into the dependent vector y (Rented Bike Count) and the independent matrix X.
 We further split these matrices into train and test matrices with a ratio of 80 and 20 respectively.
 (We train our models with 80% of the observations and we test them afterwards with the remaining 20%)
 We use a Linear Regression model and a Random Forest model and we realise that Random Forest results in a lower error score.